CityofToronto/bdit_data-sources/README.md

 ﻿# BDIT Data Sources <!-- omit in toc -->

-This is a master repo for all of the data sources that we use.
-Each folder is for a different data source and contains an explanation of what the data source is, how it can be used, a sample of the data, and scripts to import the data into the PostgreSQL database.
+This is the primary repository for code and documentation for most the data sources the Data & Analytics Unit uses.

+Each folder is for a different data source (or category of related data sources).
+They contain:
+* an explanation of what the data source is,
+* how it can be used, and
+* the Python and SQL necessary for our Extract, Load, Transform, and Validate processes into our PostgreSQL database.

+For those curious about what data we manage is released on OpenData, see the [Open Data Releases](#open-data-releases).

 ## Table of Contents <!-- omit in toc -->